Nuclear War Warning: North Korea Defector Insists Kim Jung Un Wants All-Out Nuclear War With US

 “We have historical references from the Kim family suggesting that they would be prepared to use nuclear weapons early in any conflict,” Bennett confirmed.
 He then added, “So, it is a concern.”

 As for the strength of North Korea’s nuclear weapons, U.S. intelligence estimates indicate that the yield of the weapons being tested were getting stronger.
 BBC News reported recently that that the latest nuclear test, reportedly conducted in September, packed a payload of between 10 and 30 kilotons.
-(North Korea has also claimed to have detonated a hydrogen bomb — in January, 2016 — but all data regarding the test suggests the claim was untrue.)
+North Korea has also claimed to have detonated a hydrogen bomb — in January, 2016 — but all data regarding the test suggests the claim was untrue.
 And while U.S. defense and intelligence officials do not believe the DPRK has the warhead miniaturization capability, prudence prompts the same officials to assume that it does.

 Professor Siegfried S. Hecker of Stanford University, an authority on North Korean weapons’ development, also believes it should be “assumed” that the country is able to produce warheads capable of being fitted to short-range and perhaps medium-range missiles.
 He wrote in 2016 that the DPRK, though, does not appear to have a long-range missile capable of reaching the United States, and that such a development was “still a long way off — perhaps five to ten years, but likely doable if the program is unconstrained.”